 When to see a doctor

-Complications can be especially severe if you have diabetes, which can cause poor blood flow and damage nerves in your feet.
+Complications can be especially severe if you have diabetes, which can cause poor blood flow and damaged nerves in the feet.
 So a minor foot injury — a cut, scrape, corn, callus or ingrown toenail — may not heal properly and become infected.
-A difficult-to-heal open sore (foot ulcer) may require surgery to prevent the decay and death of tissue (gangrene).
-Gangrene results from an interruption in blood flow to an area of your body.

 To help prevent an ingrown toenail: